 To determine the needed size of the transformer, you will need to multiply the number of lights by the number of watts and add 10 percent for line loss.

 You will need to purchase a transformer that can supply at least 220 watts.
 Round this number up to the next available transformer size.

-You will need to create a circuit by connecting your lights with wire in a routered cavity in the railing or under the deck to protect them and hide them from view.
+You will need to create a circuit by connecting the lights with wire in a routered cavity in the railing or under the deck to protect them and hide them from view.
+When running your wiring, especially at or close to ground level, it is recommended that protective mesh or conduit be used to protect wiring from varmint chewing and damage.
 Aurora pigtail wires can be used to connect side-mounted rail lights to the main cable line.
 Voltage drop can occur from line loss over a long line of lights.
 The position of your transformer and lights layout will create a low-voltage circuit.
 For best results, we recommend that you install your lights in a looped circuit.
 A straight line, T and split load installation can be used for alternate circuit layouts.
 LED lights must be wired in parallel, not in a series, and polarity must be maintained throughout the lighting system.

 Post cap lights can be somewhat challenging.
 If you use a decorative sleeve that slides down over the post, it may have built-in spacing between the sleeve and the treated wood that acts as a channel to run the low-voltage wire.
 If you don’t have this, you can use a router and straight bit to cut your own channel.